robinozer/portfolio4/README.md

 #### Admin accepts bookings ####
 - User story: As a site admin I can accept bookings so that I can choose which bookings to take

 - Testing performed: log in to the admin panel (/admin) to access main panel.
 Click on Bookings and select a booking by checking the box next to  it, select 'Accept booking' as the action and confirm to accept.
 Note: when a booking is created, it automatically sets accepted as false.
-The addmin logs in and accepts it to confirm the booking.
+The admin logs in and accepts it to confirm the booking.

 - Expected outcome: The booking updates to accepted.